 Population growth rate

+We projected population growth rates under two scenarios of high and low control efficacy reflected via seed production.
+The high-efficacy scenario (Scenario 1) and the low-efficacy scenario (Scenarios 2) used different fecundity values in the seed production sub-annual period but the same vital rates in all other sub-annual periods.
 The eigen.analysis function in the popbio package version 2.7 (Stubben et al., 2020) was applied on the matrices P2w, P3w, and P4w to obtain the population growth rate (λ) in each crop phase crossed with the corn weed management regime during the full crop cycle.

 The rotation-wise population growth rates (λrw, r={2,3,4}) were extracted from the $lambda element in the comprehensive output of eigen.analysis for each of A2, A3, and A4.
 The annualized population growth rates for each rotation crossed with corn weed management regime (λ2w, λ3w, and λ4w) were obtained by taking the square root, cubic root, and fourth root of λ2w, λ3w, and λ4w.